LegacyLeap Logo

 These are the levers that matter when .NET migration proposals go in front of finance and leadership teams.

-Legacy to Modern .NET Stack Migration Map
+Migration Map from Legacy Microsoft Stacks to Modern .NET

-Every migration decision, whether to migrate VB6 to .NET, modernize ASP.NET Web Forms, or replace WCF with gRPC, starts with knowing exactly what you run today, when its support window closes, and what you stand to gain by moving.
+Every migration decision, whether to migrate VB6 to .NET, modernize ASP.NET Web Forms, or replace WCF with REST or gRPC, starts with knowing exactly what you run today, when its support window closes, and what you stand to gain by moving.

 This table distills that into a quick-reference view: legacy stacks, their modern .NET targets, end-of-life timelines, known pitfalls, the business outcomes you can expect, and the ROI levers that matter most to leadership.